The Leadership Lab Mindset Shift:

 The Structure

-Participants meet every other week for 90 minutes for one quarter.
-The sessions are highly interactive with paired, triad and large group discussions.
-Each meeting ends with reflections and practice for the next two weeks.
-Each meeting starts with a conversation about how it went.
-A lot of the learning comes from participants’ shared experience and direct coaching on applying the tools and skills they are learning.
+Participants meet for a minimum of six 90 minute sessions which are highly interactive and organized around small, and large group discussions.
+Each meeting ends with practices for the next two weeks and starts with a conversation about how it went.
+The learning is accelerated through participants’ shared experiences and direct coaching on how to apply the leadership tools and skills.

-What they said about their role before the lab
+What the leaders said about their role before the lab

-• To notice when they’re coming from a defensive, reactive mindset and to recognize the fears/threats that power this perspective
+To notice when they’re coming from a defensive, reactive mindset and to recognize the beliefs and assumptions that power this perspective

 What they said about their role after the lab

-• “Guiding and supporting the team to grow into their roles, asking the right questions & listening.”
+“Guiding and supporting the team to grow into their roles, asking the right questions and listening”

-• “Helping them grow and the company grow—being more mindful of listening”
+“Helping [my team] grow and the company grow—being more mindful of listening”

 The Impact